 James D. C. Barrall

-Jim Barrall is a partner in the Los Angeles office of Latham & Watkins and is the global co-chair of the firm’s Benefits and Compensation Practice.
+Jim Barrall is the Senior Fellow in Residence at Lowell Milken Institute for Business Law and Policy.
+He was a partner in the Los Angeles office of Latham & Watkins for 30 years.
 A recognized expert in the areas of executive compensation and corporate governance, Jim has lectured at the Law School, UCLA’s Anderson School of Management and the Wharton School’s Aresty Institute of Executive Education.
 A graduate of UC Davis and UCLA School of Law, Jim is a member of the Law School’s Board of Advisors and founding chair of the UCLA Law Firm Challenge.

 Joshua L. Green

-Josh Green is a general partner with Mohr Davidow Ventures, a venture capital firm located in Menlo Park.
-He is also the Chairman of the National Venture Capital Association.
+Josh Green is Vice President, Corporate Development and Administration, Carbon, Inc., a revolutionary 3D printing company.
+He is also a general partner with Mohr Davidow Ventures, a venture capital firm located in Menlo Park.
+He has also served as the Chairman of the National Venture Capital Association.
 During an earlier 25-year legal career in Silicon Valley, Josh built two law firms to 120 lawyers each and advised many legendary startups in the computer, internet, telecommunications, biotech and medical device industries.
 A graduate of both UCLA and UCLA School of Law, Josh founded the UCLA Venture Capital Fund and was the UCLA undergraduate commencement speaker in 2001.

 Scott Klein is a founding partner and co-Chief Investment Officer of Beach Point Capital Management, a multi-billion dollar alternative asset manager with offices in Santa Monica, New York and London.
 Scott has over 20 years of experience in managing high yield bonds, bank loans and distressed debt portfolios as well as restructuring companies.
 A graduate of the University of Pennsylvania’s Wharton School of Business and UCLA Law School, Scott serves on the Board of Governors of Cedars Sinai Medical Center.